MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgAccessReviewMyDecision.md

   - `[UserConsentRequestId <String>]`: key: id of userConsentRequest
   - `[UserId <String>]`: key: id of user

-REVIEWEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+REVIEWEDBY <IMicrosoftGraphUserIdentity>: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

 ## RELATED LINKS